The Discovery Path of Quark-Gluon Plasma

 I entered the race shortly after finishing a paper “Charged Vacuum” describing local modifications of the quantum vacuum structure in presence of strong fields.
 In 1974/5 at Argonne National Laboratory, in conversations with Arthur Kerman and Harry Lipkin, the connection of confinement to vacuum structure seemed natural, especially in view of the rise of what was called the MIT bag model.
 My publications from the period 1975-77 on dynamical models of quark structure were precursors that led me to the later insights.

 However, I needed a different environment, ANL Physics Division was not into multi-particle production, a natural feature recognized already by Fermi 25 years before.
 As often happens, the choice was made for me.
-While I was considering moving from a tenure-track position at ANL to a “down-graded” fellowship (a.k.a. postdoc) at CERN, I was encouraged to depart as my ANL colleagues saw my work on quarks and confinement as a poor fit to their nuclear science interests.
+While I was considering moving from a tenure-track position at ANL to a “down-graded” fellowship (a.k.a. postdoc) at CERN, I was encouraged to take a temporary leave as my ANL colleagues saw my work on quarks and confinement as a poor fit to their nuclear science interests.
 I accepted the CERN offer and began to learn statistical hadron physics from Hagedorn as of September 1977.

 RHI collisions aiming at QGP required the use of atomic nuclei at the highest available energy.
 This required cooperation between experimental nuclear and particle physicists.
 Their culture, background, and experience differed.
 A similar situation prevailed within the domain of theoretical physics, where an interdisciplinary program of research merging the three very traditional physics domains (nuclear, particle, thermal) had to form.
 While ideas of thermal and statistical physics needed to be applied, very few subatomic physicists, who usually deal with individual particles, were prepared to deal with many body questions.